RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rs_Neighborhood_type.md

 -   **selector**: XRW TO DO
 -   **resnums**: XRW TO DO
 -   **distance**: XRW TO DO
+-   **atom_names_for_distance_measure**: A list of comma separated atom names, for each focus residue, the positions of which will be used for measuring distance to find neighbors.
 -   **include_focus_in_subset**: XRW TO DO